-Recent population estimates set the total population lower than 10,000 and declining.
-This makes the New Zealand sea lion the rarest sea lion species.
-Apart from the Australian sea lion and all other sea lion species are in the 100s of thousands!
+Recent population estimates set the total population at about 10,000 and declining.
+This makes the New Zealand sea lion the rarest sea lion species in the world.
+Apart from the Australian sea lion (whose population is estimated to be 10,000-15,000), all other sea lion species are in the hundreds of thousands!

 Diet and foraging

 New Zealand sea lion prey on a wide variety of species.
 Squid have been shown to be an important dietary component for New Zealand sea lions in the subantarctics but not for those in the mainland region.
 Other prey species include fish, some sharks and rays, octopus and various other invertebrates.

 New Zealand sea lions have also been reported to occasionally prey upon fur seals, elephant seals, penguins and various sea birds.

 Female New Zealand sea lions may travel up to 175 km from the coast to feed.
 Dives may be up to 700 m in depth, though most are less than 200 m and last four or five minutes.